guitarvydas/html-larson/doc/scanner-leaf-workers.md

 ## Main Function

-The file includes a `main()` function that:
+The file `main.rt` is converted to a Javascript `main()` function that:
 1. Initializes the system from a string configuration
 2. Installs all the worker components into the component registry
 3. Starts execution with the "main" container
 4. Logs the beginning and end of execution

-This file extends the component library with specialized workers focused on counting, state management, and signal processing within the reactive message-passing architecture.
+These files extend the component library with specialized workers focused on counting, state management, and signal processing within the reactive message-passing architecture.